Anurag3244/Anurag3244/README.md

 - 🌱 Concentrating on **Spring Boot**, **Spring Security**, and **Advanced Java** to design robust and scalable applications
 - 💡 Interested in solving real-world problems with code
 - 📈 Preparing for placements (DSA + Projects)
 - 📂 Check out my pinned projects below!
+- 🛠️ Currently working on a **Full-Stack** project addressing real-world problem-solving

 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/anurag-mishra-49a084260/) | [Email](mishraanurag3244@gmail.com)